botlaram/docs/docs/publish.md

 ### [Goodbye etcd, Hello PostgreSQL: Running Kubernetes with an SQL Database](https://martinheinz.dev/blog/100)

-- etcd is the brain of every Kubernetes cluster, the key-value storage keeping track of all the objects in a cluster.
+Etcd is the brain of every Kubernetes cluster, the key-value storage keeping track of all the objects in a cluster.
 It's intertwined and tightly coupled with Kubernetes, and it might seem like an inseparable part of a cluster, or is it?

 In this article it is explained how we could replace etcd with PostgreSQL database, as well as why and when it might make sense to do so.

 ### Migrate data from one PVC to other (this can done within same Namespace)

-- well, for hostin any web applications or storing output files we need some kind of dataStorage.
+Well, for hosting any web applications or storing output files we need some kind of dataStorage.
 At some point our local storage wont be efficient approach when it comes to Prod Version & for multiple user.

-- Thanks to Cloud Service Companies, that provides the data-storage here there are many Storageclass available from where we can store and retrieve our data.
+Thanks to Cloud Service Companies, that provides the data-storage here there are many Storageclass available from where we can store and retrieve our data.
 Some of the StorageClass as AzureFile, AzureBlob, net-trident-nfs.

-- Infact, backup and mounting data from one storage to Storage, has became a easy job todo.
+Infact, backup and mounting data from one storage to Storage, has became a easy job todo.

-- here is the simple code snippet to create a StorageClass, PVC
+Here is the simple code snippet to create a StorageClass, PVC

 1. Create StorageClass yaml